What is Leadership Coaching?

 Executive Coaching

-In executive coaching, the focus goes beyond basic leadership skills.
-It goes deeper into strategic thinking, vision casting, organizational alignment, and legacy-building.
+In executive coaching, the focus goes beyond basic leadership skills, into strategic thinking, vision planning, organizational alignment, and legacy-building.

-Coaches help leaders refine communication skills, increase self-awareness, and develop tools for leading with positive impact.
-There’s also an emphasis on business acumen, helping executives bring a profits and people approach.
+Coaches help leaders refine executive communication skills, increase self-awareness, and develop tools for leading with positive impact.
+There should also an emphasis on business acumen, helping smart execs bring a profits-and-people approach.

 Performance Coaching